commschamp/cc_tutorial/tutorials/tutorial2/README.md

 Please note the setting of **hexAssign** boolean property to **true**.
 It results in having hexadecimal values assigned (instead of usual decimals) in the generated code.
-It can improve the generated code clarity in in some cases.
+It can improve the generated code clarity in some cases, especially when the protocol specification lists supported values in hexadecimal format.
 ```cpp
 struct Msg2FieldsCommon
 {